axcel0/Auto-Timing-Subtitle/README.md

 - `auto_timing_subtitle.py`: main program that make japanese subtitle format srt and ass file with tkinter interface
 - `process.py`: program that making japanese subtitle process
 - `srt2ass.py`: program that convert srt file into ass file
-- `requirment.txt`: contains requirment library that must be installed before running the main program
+- `requirment.txt`: contains requirement library that must be installed before running the main program
 - `ffmpeg.exe`: there's link to download [ffmpeg.exe](https://drive.google.com/file/d/1yQBdXjjCHrxwjbNHvmFazyVv3Mh0ucOa/view?usp=sharing) for running ffmpeg
 # requirement
 You need to install python (3.11.6) is the latest version of python that can be use in this project python range options is between (3.8 - 3.11.6).